spacebeam/core/README.md

 1. two or more clients are READY, and
 2. no clients are STARTING.

 Once these two conditions are met, the server sends the required bot files, map, BWAPI.dll and TM.dll to the clients, specifying one as the host and another as the away machine.
-Those client's status are then set to **STARTING**.
+Those client's status are then set to STARTING.

 Each client is handled by a separete processes in the server, and if the client is STARTING, RUNNING, or SENDING, it sends periodic status updates back for remote monitoring.

 When a game finishes the results are sent back along with file I/O data and replay files, which are stored on the server.

 This process repeats until the competition has finished.

 ## Instructions
 Running a competition using this software requires the following prerequisites: